jpugs1527/COSC617-Group-Project-Frontend/README.md

 Getting Started Guide
 https://www.mernjs.org/docs/0.3.1

+Instructions to serve application
+Using your terminal/cli
+- Go to the project root folder
+- Run 'npm install' to grab all the dependencies (assuming you have npm installed)
-Run 'mernjs serve' on project root folder
+- Run 'mernjs serve' to serve on localhost